 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or more rarely by others.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.
 Abuse may include:

 - bullying, including cyber bullying (by text message, on social networking sites, and so on) and prejudice-based bullying

+- cybercrime

 - racist, disability and homophobic, biphobic or transphobic abuse

 - faith abuse

-- radicalisation and extremist behaviour
+- · radicalisation and extremist behaviour

 - child sexual exploitation (CSE)

 - child criminal exploitation (CCE) including involvement in county lines

 - trafficking

 - fabricated or induced illnesses

-- sexting
+- consensual and non-consensual sharing of nudes and semi-nudes images and/or videos

 - substance misuse

 - mental health

+- missing education

+- modern slavery

 - gang activity and youth violence (issues that may be specific to a local area or population)

 - domestic violence, sexual exploitation, female genital mutilation and forced marriage

 - gender-based violence/ sexual assaults

-- honour-based abuse (HBA)
+- honour-based abuse (HBA)including FGM and forced marriage

+- upskirting